James Buchanan Macaulay

 Colonel Sir James Buchanan Macaulay, CB (3 December 1793 – 26 November 1859) was a lawyer and judge in colonial Canada.

+Macaulay served as an officer in the War of 1812 with the United States and fought at the Battles of Ogdensburg, Oswego, Lundy's Lane, and at the Siege of Fort Erie.
+After the war, he studied law and was admitted to the Canadian bar in 1822.
+In 1829, he was appointed a temporary judge of the Court of Queen's Bench, and a permanent judge in 1829.
+From 1849 to 1856, he served as Chief Justice of the Court of Common Pleas.
+He later became judge of the Court of Error and Appeal and chairman of the commission that revised and consolidated the statutes of Canada and Upper Canada into three volumes.

 Early life

 Macaulay, born at Newark, Upper Canada, 3 December 1793, was the second son of James Macaulay and Elizabeth Tuck Hayter.
 His father was posted from England to Canada in 1792, attached to the Queen's Rangers, and was afterwards the Chief Medical Officer of Upper Canada, under the patronage of his friend John Graves Simcoe, the first Lieutenant Governor of Upper Canada.

 Military career

 Macaulay served as an ensign in the 98th regiment.
 In 1812, he joined the Glengarry Fencibles as a lieutenant, and fought during the War of 1812 with America at the Battles of Ogdensburg, Oswego, Lundy's Lane, and at the Siege of Fort Erie.
-At the close of the war in 1815 his corps was disbanded, and after studying law he was admitted to the Canadian bar in 1822.
+At the close of the war in 1815 his corps was disbanded and, after studying law, he was admitted to the Canadian bar in 1822.